score-spec/docs/content/en/docs/dependencies/_index.md

 DB_PASSWORD=postgres
 ```

-Now the files can be combined to build the application with `docker compose`.
+Now, the files can be combined to build the application with `docker compose`.

 ```bash
 docker compose -f ./compose.yaml \